HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 32: May 22, 2020

+**Today's Progress**:  Worked on the Javascript Bottega Diner Project and UML Class Diagrams

+**Thoughts:** A light coding day.
+Tried Mermaid Js to build the UML Class Diagram but it didn't render the graphs.
+Some work on the Diner Project.
+Excited to get closer to completion.
+Looking forward to more coding.

+**Link(s) to work:** [Bottega Diner Menu Project](https://github.com/HajaSChilds/bottega-diner)

 # Day 31: May 21, 2020

 **Today's Progress**:  Worked on the Javascript Bottega Diner Project and UML Class Diagrams